My soul clings to you, your right hand holds me fast

 Welcome to St Cuthbert’s House, home to a canonical hermit of the Diocese of Hallam, UK.

-Just a couple of sections to this new website.
+Apart from the Archive, there is just a couple of sections to this new website.
 One is a news blog which I will try to keep updated with illustrative snippets if anything eventful occurs!
 The other I have titled “ponderings”, and is likely to be longer, more thoughtful.

 God is with us +